Mastering the Best Oreo Pie Crust like a boss

 Adding the Best Oreo Pie Crust to the Pie Pan:

-The crust with 24 cookies is great for a cheesecake, either a 9 or 10″ in a springform pan.
+The smaller amount is good for a standard pie crust or an 8″ springform and the larger is great for a deep dish pie or a cheesecake in either a 9 or 10″ springform pan.
 Bring it up the sides a bit or you’ll have a massively thick crust layer.
-Maybe that’s not a bad thing?
-This same mixture can be used in an 8×8 or 9×9 pan if you’re making bars.
+This larger amount can be used in an 8×8 or 9×9 pan if you’re making bars.

-I like to give the pie plate a spritz with oil, but that’s not strictly necessary.
-Press the crust into the pie plate and up the sides, and tamp it down.
-Why not use the Pyrex measuring cup you melted the butter in and save cleaning another tool?
-Anything small with a flat bottom works, though.
+I like to give the pan or pie plate a spritz with oil, but that’s not strictly necessary.
+Press the crust into the pie plate and up the sides, and tamp it down using any handy item (maybe a measuring cup) with a flat bottom.

 The Best Oreo Pie Crust